MicrosoftDocs/Viva/Viva/engage/ediscovery-engage.md

 Viva Engage supports eDiscovery and eDiscovery (Premium) within the Microsoft Purview compliance portal.
 However, to use this functionality, your Viva Engage network must be in Native Mode.

->[!NOTE] All Viva Engage networks provisioned after January 9, 2020 run in Native Mode by
+Viva Engage networks provisioned after January 9, 2020 run in Native Mode by default.
->default.
 For more information, see [Overview of Native Mode](overview-native-mode.md).

 ### How to query Viva Engage content